cerdajasser/selenium_fuzzer/README.md

 Please enter the indices of the fields to fuzz (comma-separated): 0

 ```
+## Contributing

+Contributions are welcome!
+Please submit a pull request or open an issue for any feature requests, bug reports, or improvements.

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.